CarvellWakeman/SDGTraining/README.md

   * Pull Request after completing the project

 ##Deliverables
-  * MVC web application with basic crud (Create, Read, Update, and Delete) views
-  * Entity framework models
+  D* MVC web application with basic crud (Create, Read, Update, and Delete) views D* Entity framework models
-  * Model metadata attributes
+  D* Model metadata attributes
-  * Relational database for Employees, Departments, and Buildings
-  * Use of display and editor template
+  D* Relational database for Employees, Departments, and Buildings D* Use of display and editor template
-  * Database project
+  D* Database project
   * AJAX create and append to table for Departments or Buildings
   * Windows security
   * Testing